-We thank Michelle Ellison, Ejna Mitchell, and Melanie Snyder for their time in preparing this workbook for your use as well as the rest of the Version 9 development team which includes David Rosengren, Ph.D., Allan Barger, and Mark Nason.
-The Prime For Life Version 9 media team included Mike O'Bryan, David Guinnip, Hong P. Huynh, and Daniel Bodinof.
-The research team includes Blair Beadnell Ph.D., Pam Stafford, and Michele Crisafulli.
-It would be impossible to complete a project of this magnitude without the administrative skills of Charlie Crouch, Diane Padgett, Jennifer Locker, Jo Marie Lammy, Pam Blakeman, and Pat Marx.
-Thanks also to our editors Colleen Carter-Lunceford, Ph.D., and Tom "Frosty" Frostman.
-Thank you to Michéal Durcan, Brendan Murphy, Orla Walshe, and Neil Wilson for their assistance in cultural adaptations for Ireland.
+We thank Michelle Seigel, Ejna Mitchell, Melanie Snyder, Mark Nason, and Mike O'Bryan for their time in preparing this workbook for your use, as well as the rest of the Prime For Life Version 9.0/9.5 development team which includes Dr. David Rosengren, Allan Barger, Derek Jorden, and Rosa Barrón.
+It would be impossible to complete a project of this magnitude without the skills and support of Charlie Crouch, David Guinnip, Diane Padgett, and Jo Marie Lammy.
+We are also thankful to our editors Tom "Frosty" Frostman, Colleen Carter-Lunceford, and Jamee Smith.

-Icons on pages 1, 11, 13, $31\overline{-33}$ , and 35 are created by Freepik from www.flaticon.com and licensed under CC BY 3.0 creativecommons.org/licenses/by/3.0/.
+lcons on pages 1, 11, 13, 31-33, and 35 are created by Freepik from www.flaticon.com and licensed under CC BY 3.0 creativecommons.org/licenses/by/3.0/.